mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 > The intent is that you will realize there is something transcendental.

-“Something transcendental” literally, originally means “development”.
-Development is not to develop human life in terms of human speculation; real development is to transcend human speculation.
-In other words, to say “something transcendent” means to show yourself for what you are, or as you are; then, according to Zen terms, to be master of yourself in whatever situation you may be.
+“Something transcendental” originally literally means *development*. *Development* is not to develop human life in terms of human speculation; real development is to transcend human speculation.
+In other words, to say *something transcendent* means to show yourself for what you are, or as you are; then, according to Zen terms, to be master of yourself in whatever situation you may be.
 This is really something transcendental.
-Whatever you may be doing – [zazen](glossary#zazen), gassho, walking, or eating – you must be master of yourself.
-In other words, you yourself are constantly functioning, working freely, [as] you are what you are.
+Whatever you may be doing – zazen, gassho, walking, or eating – you must be master of yourself.
+In other words, you yourself are constantly functioning, working freely, as you are what you are.
 This is something transcendental.
-That is development of your life.
+That is *development* of your life.

-[But] this development of your life is completely beyond human speculation; because when you do gassho, just do gassho.
+This development of your life is completely beyond human speculation; because when you do gassho, just do gassho.
 Be one with gassho, be one with zazen.
 At that time, your life is really working with zazen, without leaving any trace, anything between zazen and you.
 That is, according to [Dogen's](glossary#dogen) term, [*shikan*](glossary#shikan).

-Regardless of whether you are conscious of the truth or not, [Buddhas](glossary#buddha) and patriarchs constantly teach us there is a great function of existence, truth.
-So constantly we have to [face it], because the intent is that you will realize, sooner or later, that there is something transcendental.
-That means, there is a way to live, to show, to demonstrate, to manifest yourself as you are, what you are, freely.
+Regardless of whether you are conscious of the truth or not, [Buddhas](glossary#buddha) and patriarchs constantly teach us there is a great function of existence, *the truth*.
+So constantly we have to say it, because the intent is that you will realize, sooner or later, that there is something transcendental.
+That means, there is a way to live, to show, to demonstrate, to manifest yourself as you are what you are, freely.
 This is development of human life, deepening your life.

 #### 27:19

 In other words, as I told you before: modern civilization is pretty good for us, and consciousness is pretty good for us, but we have to transcend the function of consciousness.

-‘Transcend’ doesn’t mean to destroy consciousness.
-Transcend is not to attach to any [expectations].
-“Consciousness is good” or “consciousness is bad” – we cannot say so.
-“Transcend” means that through consciousness we should live in the best way, day after day.
+*Transcend* doesn’t mean to destroy consciousness; *transcend* is not to attach to any [expected ideas].
+We cannot say “consciousness is good” or “consciousness is bad.” *Transcend* means that through consciousness we should live in the best way, day after day.
 Think carefully, through and through, and then live in the best way.
-But – you cannot stay with your consciousness, by which you have been lived in the best way.
+But – you cannot stay with your consciousness, by which you have lived in the best way.
 You must transcend your understanding, your best life.
 In other words, you should watch carefully your life, modern civilization, which we have created.
 That is really development of human life.

-Development of human life is, according to the [Diamond Sutra](glossary#diamond-sutra), no development of human life.
+Development of human life is, according to the [*Diamond Sutra*](glossary#diamond-sutra), no development of human life.
 And then, this is real development. *[He chuckles.]* Do you understand?
 It’s really true.

-We really believe individual life, we really believe in modern civilization, because modern civilization makes human beings happy.
+We really believe in individual life, we really believe in modern civilization, because modern civilization makes human beings happy.
 Of course it does.
-But if you don’t pay careful attention to the moden civilization you are always soaking in, it’s very dangerous, because no one knows.
-Everything is changing constantly, so you can misuse modern civilization pretty easily.
+But if you don’t pay careful attention to the moden civilization you are always soaking in, it’s very dangerous, because no one knows; everything is changing constantly, so you can misuse modern civilization pretty easily.

 We should appreciate modern civilization, because we can live in a better way.
 On the other hand, we should transcend, we should go beyond.
 That means, watch modern civilization – where we are going, what’s going on.